Improving Compositionality of Neural Networks by Decoding Representations to Inputs

 \section{Introduction}

 Traditional hand-written computer programs are comprised of a computational graph of typed variables with associated semantic meaning.
-This structure enables practitioners to interact with programs in powerful ways (even if they are not the author) --- such as debug code by tracing variables back to inputs, apply unit tests and assertions to block against erroneous behavior, and compose separate programs together for more complex functionality.
-This compositionality and flexibility has enabled software to permeate every industry and application.
-Even still, traditional software has its limitations: it is difficult to hand-write programs to classify images or extract sentiment from natural language.
+This structure enables practitioners to interact with programs in powerful ways (even if they are not the author) --- such as debug code by tracing variables back to inputs, apply assertions to block errors, and compose programs together for more complex functionality.
+However, traditional software has its limitations: it is difficult to hand-write programs to classify images or extract sentiment from natural language.
 For these functionalities, deep learning and neural networks \citep{schmidhuber2015deep} have become the dominant approach \citep{krizhevsky2012imagenet,bahdanau2014neural,sutskever2014sequence}.

-This distinction has manifested in a budding shift from the classical stack of Python, C++, etc. to ``software 2.0'' \citep{karpathy2017,warden2017,re2018software}, which is built on neural network weights.
-While neural networks have made impressive progress on complex tasks, switching to software 2.0 comes at a sacrifice of many of the desirable properties of ``software 1.0'' programs.
-The closest approximation to a variable in a neural network is an activation.
-It is difficult to understand a neural network's computation from an activation value, and there is little to associate an activation with semantic meaning.
+While neural networks have made impressive progress on complex tasks, they come at a sacrifice of many of the desirable properties of traditional software.
+Specifically, the closest approximation to a ``variable'' in a neural network is an activation.
+Yet it is difficult to understand a neural network's computation from an activation value, and there is little to associate an activation with semantic meaning.